beanvalidation/beanvalidation.org/proposals/BVAL-508.md

 ## Alternative proposal: Consider type-constraints as instance-specific amendment of constraint set (Gunnar)

+**TL,DR** The two proposals have converged more or less in the course of the discussion;
+Essentially this proposal is a generalization of the more explicit approach which considers specific container types (lists, maps etc.) only.
+Instead of supporting only some explicitly "known" container types, this proposal seeks to generalize that for any generic container type, e.g. a custom `Tuple` type.

+Admittedly, the number of such container types is rather limited and we cover the largest part by the spec'ed support for list et al. in the other proposal.
+And cases like Tuple could be addressed by a custom extractor.
+So I'd be fine without this feature, as most cases are covered by default and we are extensible for others; We still could spec such generalization later on if we think it makes sense.

+### Motivation

 Currently, constraint meta-data is fixed for a given type by annotating the type's class definition or configuring it in XML.
 This proposal allows to amend that statically defined constraint meta-data with instance-specific meta-data applied to generic parameters declared by the type.